arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ### Indexing

 Each element of an array has an integer location, called its **index**.
+This should be familiar after indexing strings in the previous lab.
 The first element in an array has index `0`, the second has index `1`, and so on.

 If an array is initialized as follows: